janosgyerik/manyquiz/README.md

 0. Follow the First-time setup steps in `django-quiz/README.txt`

-1. Edit the questions in the file `django-quiz/export/computers.txt`
+1. Edit the questions in the file `django-quiz/export/programming.txt`

 2. Import the questions into Django:

         cd django-quiz
-        ./manage-computers.sh importq export/computers.txt
+        ./manage-programming.sh importq export/programming.txt

-3. Generate the SQL statements for the `computers-lite` project:
+3. Generate the SQL statements for the `programming-lite` project:

-        ./computers-lite/scripts/gen-sql-create.sh
+        ./programming-lite/scripts/gen-sql-create.sh

 4. Refresh the project in Eclipse or Android Studio